 - In the Tags configurations window, choose whether you want to assign tags to the created snapshot.

 - To assign already existing tags from the source virtual disks, select the Copy Tags from source volume check box.

 - To assign your own custom tags, set the Add custom tags to created snapshots toggle to On, and specify the tags explicitly.
-Click Apply.
+To do that, use the Key and Value fields to specify a key and a value for the new custom tag, and then click Apply.

-- At the Summary step of the wizard, select check box next to the Go to session log after finish option to track the progress of snapshot creation.
+- At the Summary step of the wizard, review configuration information, choose whether you want to proceed to the Session Log tab to track the progress of snapshot creation, and click Finish.